doncasper/gogorabbit/README.md

 Go Go Rabbit!!!
 ===============

-It's a simple client for RabbitMQ with all what you need and reconnections.
+It's a simple client for RabbitMQ with all what you need.

 ## Installation